sethmerck/Teach-Me-Grappling-Analytics/README.md

 After this, I used Python's csv library to write each video and its accompanying information as a row in a csv file.

 Next I used Pandas to convert the values in the 'views' columns from strings to numerical data types.
 Firstly though, the 'K' and 'M' values (representing 1000 and 1000000 respectively) had to be removed from the strings in order for them to be converted to numerical data types.
-These were removed conditionally using a stand alone function within pandas "apply" method.
-After cleaning the dataset I used Matplotlib to create a simple visualization of the median and mean view counts for all videos on this channel.
+These were removed conditionally using a stand alone function within pandas's "apply" method.
+After cleaning the dataset I separated videos into 3 categories: (1. videos with the word "escape" in the title, 2. videos withou, 3. and all videos) using the groupby function in pandas.
+Obtained the median tvalues

 ## Future Improvements